glenscott/slate/source/index.html.md

 Parameter | Description
 --------- | -----------
-ID | Either a single music ID, or a comma-separated list of music IDs that should be added to the user's download list
+ID | Either a single music ID, or a comma-separated list of music IDs that should be removed from the user's download list